alain-bouchard-quality/engineering-notes/how-to-promote-the-quality-best-practices.md

-# Ways to promote the quality best practices
+# How to promote the Quality Best Practices

-Two ways to promote the quality best practices are: Influencing the teams or to Enforce the best practices.
+Two ways to promote the quality best practices are: *Influencing* the teams or to *enforce* the best practices.

-## Influence or evengelize
+## Influence or evangelize

 - Discussions: gather information about current pain points (retrospectives and lessons learned)
-- Involve QA Specialists in all SDLC (or [Sofware Development Life Cycle](https://www.tutorialspoint.com/sdlc/sdlc_overview.htm))
+- Involve QA Specialists in all SDLC (or [Software Development Life Cycle](https://www.tutorialspoint.com/sdlc/sdlc_overview.htm))
-- 1:1 meetings to get information and expose point of views, share ideas and explain the best practices: it may be easier to convice on person than a group
+- 1:1 meetings to get information and expose point of views, share ideas and explain the best practices: it may be easier to convince on person than a group
 - Talk to the teams
 - Provide existing articles and blog posts
 - Tech talk to expose the vision